 Personal injury cases usually involve negligence on behalf of the defendant, which can mean that the burden of proof is on the plaintiff who needs to be able to show that the other party breached their duty of care and as a result, caused damages to you.
 If the defendant acted in a way that most normal people would not act, then there is proof of negligence.
 Knowing the difference between negligence, gross negligence and contributory negligence can aid in helping you figure out how your case will turn out.
 In any event, you will need to speak with a qualified Colorado Springs personal injury attorney if you want the best possible outcome for your case.

 If you have been involved in an accident or are being charged with a crime, knowing the ins and outs of burden of proof can help you determine how you will need to go about presenting your defense.
-Don’t try to go at it alone, contact the best personal injury attorneys in Colorado Springs today for a free consultation with one of our attorneys.
+Don’t try to go at it alone, contact the best personal injury lawyers in Colorado Springs today for a free consultation with one of our attorneys.
 We would be happy to answer any questions you have and help you with your case.

 We serve clients injured anywhere throughout the state of Colorado, but we focus on residents of these areas: Colorado Springs, Manitou Springs, Fountain, Briargate, Monument, Black Forest, Pueblo, Canon City, Larkspur, Security-Widefield, Peyton, Castle Rock, Teller County, El Paso County, Elbert County, Park County, Douglas County and beyond.